sattiwari/akka-streams/README.md

 Framing stage could add a framing protocol that attaches a length header to outgoing data and parses incoming frames back into the original octet stream chunks.
 These two stages are meant to be composed, applying one atop the other as part of a protocol stack.

+* Deadlock - The graph takes elements from the source, prints them, then broadcasts those elements to a sink and to a feedback arc that is merged back into the main stream via a Merge junction.